XertroV/aec-membership-test-simulator/README.md

 The results are compared against:

 1. AEC published accuracy claims
-2. Reality (will an eligible party fail the AEC's test, or an ineligbile party pass it?)
+2. Reality (will an eligible party fail the AEC's test, or an ineligible party pass it?)

 Note: after the main body of this paper, there is [Appendix: AEC Membership Testing Tables](#appendix-aec-membership-testing-tables) which measures the accuracy of published AEC membership testing tables.